1Password/scim-examples/docker/README.md

 ### Docker Compose

-As stated before, `compose` is meant for testing or evaluation, and not as a permanent solution.

 You will need to have a Docker machine set up either locally or remotely.
-Refer to [this documentation](https://docs.docker.com/machine/reference/create/) on how to do that.
+Refer to [the docker-compose documentation](https://docs.docker.com/machine/reference/create/) on how to do that.
 For a local installation, you can use the `virtualbox` driver.

 Once set up, ensure your environment is set up with `eval %{docker-machine env $machine_name}`, with whatever machine name you decided upon.